sambacha/jsonlint/README.md

       -h, --help               output usage information

     If no files or directories are specified, stdin will be parsed.
-Environments for JSON schema validation "json-schema-draft-04", "json-schema-draft-06" or "json-schema-draft-07".
+Environments for JSON schema validation are "json-schema-draft-04", "json-schema-draft-06" or "json-schema-draft-07".

 ## Module Interface